HOME PAGE

 13.1: Sri Bhagavan said:

-This body, O son of Kunti, is called the field; he, who knows this, is called the knower of the field.
-Those who know this say thus.
+This body, O son of Kunti, is called the field; he, who knows this, is called the knower of the field by the learned ones.

 The implication here is that not everybody knows who the knower of the field is.